huangmingg/BlockLife/README.md

 Ensure that you have metamask plugin install on your browser.

 Go the development.js (BackEnd/development.js) and change the address in accounts[0] to your own address.
 You would now the the owner of the contract.
+Note that, the values you change it to has to be lowercase.
+E.g. if the address in your metamask account has a hexadecimal 'E', you have to change it to 'e' when entering it into the development.js file.

+Change the addresses in accounts (e.g. accounts[1], accounts[2] and so on) to accounts that you would like to test.
+These accounts should be existing accounts in your metamask browser plug in.

 Test case 1: Using BlockLife as an institution